-BRIVIACT injection may be used for adult patients when oral administration is temporarily not feasible [see Dosage and Administration (2.3)].
-BRIVIACT injection should be administered intravenously to adult patients at the same dosage and same frequency as BRIVIACT tablets and oral solution.
-The use of BRIVIACT injection in pediatric patients has not been studied.
+BRIVIACT injection may be used when oral administration is temporarily not feasible [see Dosage and Administration (2.3)].
+BRIVIACT injection should be administered intravenously at the same dosage and same frequency as BRIVIACT tablets and oral solution.

-The clinical study experience with BRIVIACT injection is limited to 4 consecutive days of treatment.
+The clinical study experience with BRIVIACT injection is up to 4 consecutive days of treatment.